How to write a business plan in 10 easy steps

 Once you’ve researched your target market, you need to understand your place within it.
 Who are your competitors?
 What are your strengths and weaknesses?
 Market analysis typically includes:

-• PEST analysis - political, economic, social and technological factors that might impact your business
+- PESTLE analysis - political, economic, social, technological, legal and environmental factors that might impact your business

 Once you’ve completed your market analysis, you’re well equipped to write your marketing plan.